Esri/arcgis-runtime-samples-android/kotlin/geodesic-operations/README.md

 # Geodesic Operations
-Demonstrates how to use the GeometryEngine to calculate a geodesic path between two points and measure its distance.
+Use the GeometryEngine to calculate a geodesic path between two points and measure its distance.

 ![Geodesic Operations App](geodesic-operations.png)